unkelpehr/sublime-file-concatenator/README.md

 Sublime File Concatenator has very a extensive and flexible settings file.
 But because of the nature of this plugin, all settings can't apply very good to all files and projects at all times.

 By using the @option-command you can temporarily overwrite the global plugin settings.
-Settings specified via @option only applies the file that is currently being handled and gets removed when the file has finished parsing or when a value of "default" has been passed.
+Settings specified via @option only apply the file that is currently being handled and gets removed when the file has finished parsing or when a value of "default" has been passed.

 **C:\wwwroot\main.js**
 ```